LakshmiRamasubramanian/DelphiBIC_Coding/README.md

 1. Install Java and Git on Machine.
 2. Go to github Repository-https://github.com/LakshmiRamasubramanian/DelphiBIC_Coding.git and copy the link.
 3. Open Ecllipse IDE, go to File->import->Git->projects from git->clone Url->paste the github URI->click Next->select Master branch->click Next and Finish
-4. Go to imported project under the Src folder select the java class, go to run-> select java applications which executes the code and generate results in the console.
+4. Go to imported project, under that Src folder select the java class, go to run-> select java applications which executes the code and generate results in the console.

 # How to Setup and Run Java Code from terminal
 1. Install Java and Git on Machine